 Where to stay in Ottawa

 On my press trip I stayed in two hotels, both of which were in great locations for things to do in downtown Ottawa.
+If you want to read more about these and other Ottawa hotels, check out this feature I wrote.

 Best Western Plus Gatineau-Ottawa Hotel